Phase 3: InterExchange Application Review Process

 - The proposed internship/training program is not related to the applicant’s field of study or occupational experience.
 Interns’ programs must be related to their academic field of study and Trainees’ programs must be related to their occupational background.

 - The proposed program is in a field InterExchange is not able to sponsor.
 Our general categories for sponsorship are as follows: hospitality and tourism; information media and communications; management, business, commerce and finance; public administration and law; the sciences, engineering, architecture, mathematics and industrial occupations; and arts and culture.
-Please refer to the list of sponsored fields, accessible in the IC Resource Center, or contact us if you are unsure.
+Please refer to the list of sponsored fields or contact us if you are unsure.

-After applicants pay the SEVIS fee, participants must schedule an interview at the U.S. Embassy or Consulate.
+After receiving confirmation we’ve approved their sponsorship application, participants must schedule an interview at the U.S. Embassy or Consulate.
 Many International Cooperators schedule these appointments for their applicants or send several applicants to the embassy/consulate together.
 At a minimum, applicants should take the following documents to their interview:

 - DS-2019 and DS-7002 Forms